 Here are the key reasons for the revisions:

-• Data source revisions: Revisions by the Australian Bureau of Statistics (ABS) to key inputs like labour force and population estimates have necessitated model
+- Data source revisions: Revisions by the Australian Bureau of Statistics (ABS) to key inputs like labor force and population estimates have necessitated model adjustments.

 These improvements enable a more accurate understanding of changes in local economies, which in turn facilitates the development of more effective policies to promote economic recovery and growth.